 How Much Money Can You Make?

-Base Pay for a Dasher is between $2 and $10 and up, depending on the specifics of the order.
+Base Pay for a Dasher is between $2 – $10 and up, depending on the specifics of the order.
 During certain promotions, such as peak pay or challenges issued by DoorDash, you can earn more.
-You’re also able to earn tips for each delivery.
+You’re also able to earn tips for each delivery, which are entirely yours to keep.

 What Is Tip-Baiting?